aLotOfGluten/SustainScapesOpti_Capstone_PUC/README.md

     4. After Gurobi solves for the freed cells, we obtain a new solution.
 We then **update** our “best-known solution” if the new one is better according to the optimization objective.
     5. Steps 1 through 4 are repeated until a **maximum number of iterations** or a **time limit** is reached.

-### 6.1.1.
+### 5.1.1.
 The ratio parameter

 The `ratio` parameter is one of the main parameters of algorith.
 A ratio closer to 0 means selecting small portions of land to **re-optimize** in each iteration meanwhile having a `ratio` closer to 100 means solving almost the entire problem.

-Consequently, a small `ratio` means faster iterations but has less potential better optimality and a big `ratio` means slower iterations but more change to optimallity.
+Consequently, a small `ratio` means faster iterations but has less potential better optimality and a big `ratio` means slower iterations but more change to optimality.

-It is advised to experiment with different `ratio`'s, altough values between 0.1 and 0.6 are advised.
+It is advised to experiment with different `ratio` values for the right balance between number of iterations and effect of each iteration.

-### 6.2 Parallelizing
+### 5.2 Parallelization

-In **step 1.** of local search, several subproblems (.dat's) were solved in parallel.
+In **step 1.** of local search, several subproblems are solved in parallel.
 In order to do this the algorith is instructed to:

 1. Determine the number of cores in the system.
 2. Assign a number of threads to each subproblem with a minimum of two threads per subproblem.
 In the case this is not feasable, as in for example, 8 cores with 100 subproblems, each subproblem is assignated 2 threads.
-3. The maximum number of parallel jobs is determined as max_workers = min(subproblem_count, num_cores // 2).
+3. The maximum number of parallel jobs is determined as $max\_workers = min(subproblem\_count, num\_cores // 2)$.
 4. The python object concurrent.futures.ProcessPoolExecutor(max_workers=max_workers) is utilized to schedulle the threads.

-Given the process, there is no oversubscription.
+This is done to avoid oversubscription.

+## 6. Using this repository

+### 6.1 Dependencies:

+- Python 3.8+
+- Gurobi
+- Libraries:
+  - `numpy`
+  - `pandas`
+  - `gurobipy`

+### 6.2 Running the code

+#### 1. Set up Configuration

+Before running any scripts, ensure the configuration files in the **`/config`** directory are set up properly:
+- **`/config_solve_problem.py`**: Configure the correct paths to the files to solve an individual regional problem with `src/solve_problem.py`.
+To change datasets, change the path in the variable **`name`** and **`problem_path`**.
+- **`/config_run_all.py`**: Configure parameters and paths for `run_all.py`,
+`src/solve_parallelized.py` and `src/join_and_local_search.py`.
+This file is divided is divided into two parts, both must be configured to run `run_all.py`.\
+To run only one of the underlying codes:
+  - First half is designed to configure `src/solve_parallelized.py`
+  - Second half is designed to configure `src/join_and_local_search.py`

+> :warning: **Warning**: It is very important to check the config files, as variables such as `Id`, `Names` and `Name`are used to save output files and incorrect use may lead to overwriting of output files.

+All paths are relative to the main directory.
+For more information about the configuration files, refer to `config/README.md`.

+#### 2. Prepare Data

+Ensure the input data files in the **`/data`** directory are available and in the correct format.

+#### 3. Running the Scripts

+To run the whole algorithm, solving the problem by parts, joining them and improving the solution with local search, run the file **`run_all.py`** from the main folder.

+It is also possible to run each step separately running the corresponding file from **`/src`**, although it is not recommended, except for debugging specific files.\
+**`src/solve_parallelized.py`** solves the partitions of the problem in parallel and **`src/join_and_local_search.py`** starts from an initial solution and uses **local search** to improve it.\
+To solve the problem or a subproblem exactly use **`src/solve_problem.py`**.

+It is highly recommended to run the scripts in a computer cluster or server, specially for large problems.

+> **Note**: Sometimes clusters can have trouble running files directly from the `/src` directory.
+If path related errors appear when running a scrpit other than `run_all.py`, consider moving the code file to be run, to the main directory.

+#### 4. Log Monitoring

+Logs for each run are saved in the **`/logs`** directory.
+Refer to **`/logs/README.md`** for details.

+#### 5. Results

+The results of the optimization process are saved in the **`/results`** directory.
+Check this directory for output files with optimized solutions.

 ## 7. References

 The original SustainScapes optimization repository can be found at [SustainScapesOptimization](https://github.com/Sustainscapes/OptimizationDataset).
+For more information about using *Gurobi*, please refer to the [Official Documentation](https://docs.gurobi.com/current/)

 ## 8. Contributions

+Repository made by
+ - Danilo Aballay
+ - Catalina Alegría
+ - Valentín Conejeros
+ - Vittorio Salvatore
+ - Cristóbal Silva

-Repository made by students of the Pontificia Univerisdad Católica de Chile in assosiation with SustainScapes and Aarhus University.
+Students of Pontificia Univerisdad Católica de Chile as part of a Capstone course in association with Derek Corcoran from SustainScapes and Aarhus University.

 ## 9. Licence